Snowflake-Labs/dbt_constraints/README.md

 - The order of columns on a foreign key test must match between the FK columns and PK columns

 - The `foreign_key` test will ignore any rows with a null column, even if only one of two columns in a compound key is null.
-If you also want to ensure FK columns are not null, you should add standard `not_null` tests to your model.
+If you also want to ensure FK columns are not null, you should add standard `not_null` tests to your model which will add not null constraints to the table.

 - Referential constraints must apply to all the rows in a table so any tests with a `config: where:` property will be skipped when creating constraints.

-## Maintainers
+## Primary Maintainers

 - Dan Flippo ([@sfc-gh-dflippo](https://github.com/sfc-gh-dflippo))